zzo/JUTE/README.md

 * java: Location of 'java' executable
 * logfile: Where JUTE dumps debug output
 * pidfile: Where JUTE keeps its PID
+* phantomjs: Path to 'phantomjs' executable
+* screen: Screen number of X Server for PhantomJS

 You MUST restart JUTE after you change any variable: